selabhvl/dat110public/week6/week6.md

 Your tasks are to first implement the logic to check this rule: pred < replica <= peer in the computeLogic() method in the Util class.
 Given an identifier, id: check whether pred < id <= node.
 Next, you should implement the distributeReplicastoPeers() in the FileManager class.

 #### Task 4 - Finding the peers/servers responsible for a file
 To look up a file in a chord system, we need to perform the same process in Task 3, where we replicate the file and find the peers holding each replica according to the rule.
-The system then returns the peers to the client.
+The distributed system then returns the peers to the client.

 The major task here is to implement the requestActiveNodesForFile() method in the FileManager.
 Given a filename, find all the peers that hold a copy of this file